 Like locals, try a relaxing mini picnic on the stairs by the Rhine river in the evenings.

 Basel is known as the capital of art in Switzerland, it has many galleries and museums.
 You can find a list of the most popular sights here.

 Restaurant, Café, Bar

-We recommend the following restaurant, cafes, and bars in Basel:
+We recommend the following restaurant, cafés, and bars in Basel:

 - Swiss Food: